VictorWen/Cooky-App/README.md

 # CS-35L-Cooking-App
 A website where users can create, edit, display, clone, and rate recipes.
-Users can create accounts and login in and view their recipes.
+Users can create accounts, log in, and view their recipes.
-Users can also search for recipe by name and ingredients, and see a list of the most popular recipes.
+Users can also search for recipes by name, and see a list of the most popular recipes.

 The website is split into a React frontend and a Express backend.